 What Eating Problems Are Really About

-Eating problems are not about food.
+Maybe it’s now becoming clearer how eating disorders affect your life.
+But what is an eating problem about?
+Believe it or not, eating problems are not about food.
 They’re about emotional hungers that you feel must be controlled.
 Either you think you should need very little.
 Or you feel you need much too much.
 Either way, there’s a starving little child still living inside you from long ago.
 A child that was deprived and hurt.

 A Starving Child Still Living Inside You

 It’s not that you’ve failed to keep control over food.
 What you’ve been trying to control is the starving child inside you.
 That little child you once were but had no choice but to push aside.
 That child never got her (or his) emotional hungers satisfied.
 And what I’m talking about is love, not food.
 Now you try to tell that child not to need so much.

 Every child is hungry for attention and love.
 That’s normal.
 Every child needs to be held.
 To feel heard, understood, and accepted.
 And love and attention are necessary to grow into a secure adult.
 Into an adult that knows you’re loved and feels it’s quite ok to turn to people to get what you need.